Edwin Zimmermann

-Edwin Zimmermann (born Schöna 15 August 1948) is a German engineer and politician who is a member of the Social Democratic Party of Germany (SPD).
+Edwin Zimmermann (15 August 1948 – 1 October 2024) was a German engineer and politician who was a member of the Social Democratic Party of Germany (SPD).

 After the German reunification, between November 1990 and December 1997, he was regional Minister of Food, Agriculture and Forestry in Brandenburg.
 His name hit the headlines in 1997 over the "Bake-oven affair" which ended his ministerial career and eventually, in 2004, left him with an eleven-month suspended sentence for "Subsidy Fraud" ("Subventionsbetrug").

-Life
+Life and career

 Early years

 Edwin Zimmermann was born in the Schöna district of Dahme, some 100 km (62 miles) south of Berlin in the Soviet occupation zone of what had been Germany, a region which was by now becoming the German Democratic Republic (East Germany).
 His parents were farmers.
 He attended the Polytechnic Secondary School in nearby Hohenbucko and then undertook an apprenticeship as a tractor and agricultural machinery mechanic at the Science and Technical Centre (WTZ) in Schlieben.
 He worked as a mechanic in 1967/68 before undertaking his military service in 1968/69.

 Agriculture industry

-Between 1969 and 1970 he worked as a lathe operator with the PGH Agricultural Machinery factory in Dahme and then in 1970 was briefly employed in an administrative function with the local police in Herzberg District.
-In 1970/71 Zimmermann worked as a mechanic with the Agricultural Production Cooperative (LPG) in Schöna and then as a master craftsman for spinning technology in yarn machinery production between 1972 and 1975.
+Between 1969 and 1970 Zimmermann worked as a lathe operator with the PGH Agricultural Machinery factory in Dahme and then in 1970 was briefly employed in an administrative function with the local police in Herzberg District.
+In 1970–71 Zimmermann worked as a mechanic with the Agricultural Production Cooperative (LPG) in Schöna and then as a master craftsman for spinning technology in yarn machinery production between 1972 and 1975.

-He then returned to education, undertaking an engineering course in Berlin in 1974/75.
+He then returned to education, undertaking an engineering course in Berlin in 1974–75.
 From 1975 he attended the Engineering College in Friesack, emerging in 1978 with an Engineering Degree in Agricultural Technology.

-From 1976 till 1990 Edwin Zimmermann was in charge of transport and Materials Logistics at the Agro-technical Centre in Hohenseefeld.
+From 1976 till 1990 Zimmermann was in charge of transport and Materials Logistics at the Agro-technical Centre in Hohenseefeld.

 1990 was the year in which everything changed for East Germany, and Zimmermann entered politics at this time.
 However, he retired from politics in 1998 and became an independent business consultant.
 From December 1999 till 2004 he served as President of the Regional Sports League in Brandenburg.